New combo therapy aims to deepen remissions in Hard-to-Treat myeloma

 Summary

-This study tests whether adding the drug selinexor to standard bispecific antibody therapy can help people with multiple myeloma that has come back or stopped responding to other treatments.
-About 27 adults will receive the combination for up to 12 months.
-The main goals are to check safety and see if the treatment can make cancer undetectable at a very sensitive level.
+This study tests whether adding the drug selinexor to standard bispecific antibody therapy can help people with relapsed or refractory multiple myeloma achieve deeper remissions.
+About 27 adults who have already tried at least 4 prior treatments will take selinexor alongside their antibody therapy for up to 12 months.
+The main goals are to check safety and to see if the combination can make cancer undetectable by a sensitive test (MRD negativity) at 12 months.

 Disclaimer Read more